material-motion/material-motion/concepts/patterns.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)
     element.addIntentions(draggable, pinchable, rotatable, anchoredSpring)
+    element2.addIntentioin(draggable)

-This element can now be directly manipulated.
+`element` is now directly manipulable.
 When the user lets go of the element, it is pulled back to the x,y coordinate using a physical simulation of a dampened spring.

+`element2` can simply be dragged.

 ### How (Actor)